-Affirmative Mental Health for Transgender and Gender Non-Conforming Youth
+Affirmative Mental Health Care for Transgender and Gender Diverse Youth

-OHSU's Division of Pediatric Endocrinology is pleased to be sponsoring Affirmative Mental Health Care for Transgender and Gender Non-Conforming Youth.
+OHSU's Division of Pediatric Endocrinology is pleased to sponsor Affirmative Mental Health Care for Transgender and Gender Diverse Youth.
 This event is a training conference for mental health professionals working with transgender youth who wish to significantly expand their knowledge and experience of meeting the health care needs of this population.

 This is a two-day, live (not web-based) conference, with separate objectives and target audiences for each day: